Talk to us on +44 (0)7802 179817

 March 2020 to date

 Steve worked with Glamorgan Cricket to update the operations manual for the 2022 and 2023 seasons.
 Two multi-agency table-top exercises were also held.
 For 2023, Steve worked as a Safety Officer and Deputy for T20, The Hundred and One Day International matches.
-He is also providing support on security preparations for Martyn’s Law.
+He also provides support on security preparations for Martyn’s Law and is the editor of the ground’s operations manual.

 Fulham Football Club